Roots and Radishes

 • Gluten free - Use gluten free flour instead of wheat-based flour, and make sure your oats are certified gluten free.

-We also have other granola recipes you can try when you're in the mood to completely switch up the flavor!
+We also have other granola recipe variations you can try when you're in the mood to completely switch up the flavor!
 Simple coconut chia granola is a reader favorite, and I ADORE this maple cinnamon walnut granola.

 Ginger molasses granola crumbled on sheet pan lined with parchment paper